stelzinga/MF/Management_Framework.md

 The above explains the fundamental concepts of delegating.
 There exist some subtleties.
 One is that Responsibility (and Authority) can be bestowed upon a Group instead of an individual Staff.
 This then means, in theory at least, that the Group is accountable.
 This Accountability sits in reality with the Manager of the Group, not the entire Group.

 #### Roles
 The Role of a Staff is indicative of two key aspects from the concept of Delegating discussed above: Responsibility and Authority.
 The Role is most often formalised with a combined Job Title and Corporate Title.
-A Job Title is a short label indicating what type of Processes (or Objectives or entire Activities) the Role is responsible for and potentially what type of Authority goes with that e.g., Head of Rocket Engineering.
-The Corporate Title implies both a level of seniority in that Role as well as Authority that comes with it e.g., Associate, Vice President, Senior Vice President, Director, Managing Director, etc.
-A Role helps convey an overall idea of the level of Responsibility delegated to the Staff for a specifically or broadly defined functional scope.
+A Job Title is a short label indicating what type of Processes (or Objectives or entire Activities) the Role is responsible for and potentially what type of Authority goes with that e.g., Head of Engine Design.
+The Corporate Title implies both a level of seniority in that Role as well as Authority that comes with it e.g., Associate, Vice President, Senior Vice President, Director, Managing Director, etc. A Role helps convey an overall idea of the level of Responsibility delegated to the Staff for a specifically or broadly defined functional scope.
 In addition, it helps defining what type of Responsibilities can be delegated to Staff holding that Role.
 This is particularly useful for Managers.
 It is possible to have more than one Role within a Group or across Groups!
 A well defined Role contains both Job Title and Corporate Title, and if the Role is well defined it also explains in just a few words the Responsibilities from a high level.
-The same process

 #### Responsibilities
 Where the Role is high level and indicative, the actual Responsibilities detail what it is that Role is really responsible for.
 It should also clarify the Authority the Role is granted to exact obedience i.e., whom should execute instructions given by the Role, and for what type of Processes.
 Clearly defined Responsibilities are important for two reasons: a) the obvious one of making sure what it is a Staff is expected to do, and b) less obviously, clarifies also what the Staff is *not* supposed to do.
 For a Manager clearly defined Responsibilities enable to assign work, by delegating to the best suited Staff or Group.

 #### Job Description
 The Job Description or *JD* is a document that formalises the Roles and Responsibilities in the context of the Venture.
-If often gives a high-level description of the Venture in which the Activity operates and a more detailed description of the Activity in which the Role as well any expected interactions with peers in the Group and/or other Groups.
-In addition, a JD also details required Skills, Knowledge and Experience.
+It often gives a high-level description of the Venture in which the Activity operates and a more detailed description of the Activity in which the Role as well any expected interactions with peers in the Group and/or other Groups.
+In addition, a JD also details required Skills, Knowledge and Experience but often not Personality, see Staff above.

 #### Other Roles
 It is possible that various positions are held either within or outside the Venture that do not directly contribute to the Job Description.
-The scope is broad but can include memberships of clubs within the Venture or, more commonly, positions held in outside organisations representing the sector the Venture is part of, or positions held within other Ventures e.g., Director on the board of a non-competing organisation.
-Although such roles do not directly contribute to the Venture they can contribute to the well-being of people or allow them to get a different experience and grow their Skills which in turn may be beneficial to the Venture.
+The scope is broad but can include memberships of clubs within the Venture or, positions held outside organisations representing the sector the Venture is part of, or positions held within other Ventures e.g., Director on the board of a non-competing organisation.
+Although such roles do not directly contribute to the Venture they can contribute to Skills and Experience and  well-being of people or allow them to get a different experience and grow their Skills which in turn may be beneficial to the Venture.

 ### Casting
-Casting is the Process of finding or allocating the right individual for each Role (or Supplier for an Activity).
+Casting is the Process of finding or allocating the right individual for a given Role, or finding a suitable Supplier for an Activity.
 In other words, it is about finding the right fit.
 This deliverable is sometimes also called *Resource Allocation* or more crudely *Hiring and Firing*.
 Casting is complex because not only do the actual Roles & Responsibilities (or entire Activities in the case of Suppliers) need to be considered, but also other aspects, that are less well defined.
-Notably the Casting of Managers is more difficult, as they need to portray various Processes that are implicit to a Management function.
-Casting as a deliverable is also used to establish which Supplier is optimal for the role it needs to fulfill.
+Notably the Casting of Managers is more difficult, as they need to portray various skills implicit to a Management function.

 ### Funding
 Funding is the Process of assuring the right of  Capital is available to fund the Resources.
 It is an important aspect of starting a Venture but also to continue the Venture, also known as the *going concern* principle.
 For Top Management level this involves decisions on relation to issuing shares, buying back shares, issuing debt etc. For Middle Management this is more about assuring the right amount of Capital is allocated to the Activities they oversee.
 For Line Management the Funding may or may not exist, and is often mostly focused on making sure Middle Management is aware of funding needs.
 Funding can be seen part of, or to be, the Business Function Finance.
 It is, However, assuring there is sufficient Capital to fund the Resources is integral part of Organising which is the Management Function that Organises the Operation's Resources and Capital needs.
 ________________________________________
 ## Leading
 Leading *drives* and *motivates* those *who do it*.
 Within Operations, Leading drives notably Staff, but also Suppliers, to achieve the Operations' Results set out in Planning given the Organisation created to achieve them.
 It is both forward and backward looking in its approach.

 This third Management Function directs, influences, and motivates Staff and Suppliers to perform the Processes as per the Planning within the Organisation.
-It can rely on the Authority attributed to Managers within the Roles & Responsibilities assigned in Organising, but also involves social and informal sources of influence to inspire others whilst considering concerns and issues the Staff and Suppliers may have.
-Effective Managers lead Staff and Suppliers mostly through motivation to progressively attain the Objectives set out in Planning.
+It can rely on the Authority attributed to Managers within the Roles & Responsibilities assigned in Organising, but also involves social and informal sources of influence to inspire others whilst considering concerns and issues the Staff and Suppliers encounter.
+Effective Managers lead Staff and Suppliers mostly through motivation to progressively attain the Objectives set out in Planning by maximising the aforementioned potential of Staff which consequently maximises the Staff's Performance and ultimately the Results.

 Leading is often seen as a different manner to realise Objectives than Managing which can rely heavily on the concept of Delegating.
 However, in the broader context suggested above, Leading and Managing go hand in hand.
 In effect, leadership involves a manner of *interacting* with Staff that is less based on a hierarchical position or authority (established in Organising) and more on an approach based on interpersonal skills.
 Leading, more than Managing, is key to drive Change in modern organisations.